ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: figures/logo-new-wotext.png

 \section{\system \img{figures/logo-new-wotext.png}}

-Based on the use scenario and design principles, we present \system, a system that applies conversational AI explanations on scientific writing support tasks.
-The system aims to leverage conversational AI explanations on the AI writing models to improve human scientific writings.
-We extend the system developed in the formative study (Section~\ref{sec:formative}), which consists of a writing panel and explanation panel.
-The writing panel is quite similar to the formative study, which can enable users to iteratively submit their paper abstract and check the writing model predictions for each sentence.
-We introduce the workflow of scientific writing task and how the two writing models generate predictions and reviews with more details in Section~\ref{sec:formative}.
-On the other hand, we significantly improve the \textbf{conversational AI explanation panel} by incorporating the four design principles described above.
-Below, we elaborate the ten formats of AI explanations included in our \system system, how we design the conversational XAI with the four principles and the implementation of the system pipeline with details.
+Based on the use scenario and design principles, we present \system, a system that applies conversational AI explanations on scientific writing support tasks, which incorporates the four rationales into the system design.
+The system aims to leverage conversational AI explanations on the AI writing models to improve human scientific writing.
+We extend the system developed in the formative study, which consists of a writing panel and an explanation panel.
+The writing panel is similar to the formative study, which can enable users to iteratively submit their paper abstract and check the writing model predictions for each sentence.
+We introduce more details of the scientific writing task and how the two writing models generate predictions and reviews in Section~\ref{subsec:writing_models}.
+On the other hand, we significantly improve the conversational AI explanation panel by incorporating the four design rationales described above (Section~\ref{subsec:expl_panel}).
+Below, we elaborate on the ten formats of AI explanations included in our \system system, how we design the conversational XAI with the four principles, and the implementation of the system pipeline with details (Section~\ref{subsec:unified_xai}).